Epping Forest Hangman’s Hill: A Simple (But Complete) Guide

 4. Holly Trail

-Holly Trail starts at Chingford and follows a circular path with slight elevation.
+Holly Trail starts at Chingford and follows a circular path with a slight elevation.
 It’s an official hiking trail with marvellous wildlife and nature.

 This 2.5 km trail starts at Harrow Road Sports Pavilion.
 The walk is mostly through plain, flat grasslands with occasional wooded forests.
 The trail gets its name from common lime bark, a leafy plant that grows on the bark of trees.
-It can be frequently seen on the trees of this area.
+It can be frequently seen in the trees of this area.
 The entire trail can be covered within 40 minutes.

-Oak trail is the longest and most challenging of all Epping Forest trails.
+Oak Trail is the longest and most challenging of all Epping Forest trails.
 It starts at Theydon Bois Underground Station and continues a circular path of 11 km from there.
 The trail involves the rough, uneven way and cut and smoothened way.
 This makes the hike interesting and relaxing at the same time.

 Epping forest London walking trails

 Knighton Lake provides a magnificent view during the hike.
-It’s adorned with reeds and water lilies giving it a wild and beautiful appearance.
+It’s adorned with reeds and water lilies, giving it a wild and beautiful appearance.
 As the name suggests, Rowan trees are commonly found here.
 A red berry-like fruit grows on these trees.

-While taking this trail, you might come across bright blue coloured male Emperor dragonflies.
+While taking this trail, you might come across bright blue-coloured male Emperor dragonflies.
 Their colour gives them a spectacular look and makes them stand out.

 You will come across a 350-year-old oak tree on your way there.
-There are various birds around the lake which makes it a good spot for bird watching.
+There are various birds around the lake, which makes it a good spot for bird watching.
 Longhorn cattle is nearby

 What 8 things to do in Epping Forest